Regulation of self-driving cars: Switzerland

 Switzerland is a signatory country to the Vienna Convention.

 On December 13 2024, Switzerland defined the ordonnance sur la conduite automatisée.
 According to article 53, this ordonnance should enter into force on 1 march 2025.

+Norway

+In December 2017, the Norwegian Parliament passed the Act Relating to Testing of Self-driving Vehicles.
+The Act was implemented in 2018 and allows interested parties to test self-driving vehicles on public roads.